Allen Fieldhouse rocks with 16,300 basketball-hungry fans at KU’s Late Night in the Phog

 Women’s coach Brandon Schneider told the fans: “(Lynette) Woodard, (Wilt) Chamberlain, Dixon and (Danny) Manning … they chose to come here because this is where it all started.
 It is referred to as the cathedral of college basketball.
 We have the most fantastic fan base in the country.”

-There also were men’s and women’s scrimmages and a performance by rapper Tech N9ne, who wore KU gear.
+There also was a women’s scrimmage and performance by rapper Tech N9ne, who was decked out in KU gear.

+“I thought it was one of the best ones we’ve had,” Self said, summarizing Late Night.

 KUhoops.com